fuyuncat/rquery/README.md

 # rquery
-&nbsp;&nbsp;&nbsp;RQuery is a regular expression (Capturing Group and Named Group supported) based text searching engine.<br />
+&nbsp;&nbsp;&nbsp;RQuery is a tool to search string block/file/folder using regular/delmiter/wildcard/ expression parttern, and filter/group calculate/sort the matched result.
+One command can do what grep/xgrep/sort/uniq/awk/wc/sed/cut can do and more. <br />
 &nbsp;&nbsp;&nbsp;Contact Email: fuyuncat@gmail.com<br />
 <br />
 # Install